vivachu/slate/source/includes/_pets.md

 name | true | The name of the pet
 petType | true | The ID of the pet's type.
 Call /pettype to get the list of pet types.
 petBreed | false | The name of the pet's breed.
-birthDate | false | The pet's birthdate in yyyy-mm-dd format. gender | true | 1 for boy, 0 for girl. profileImage | true | The id of the pet's profile image.
+birthYear | false | The pet's birth year in yyyy format. gender | true | 1 for boy, 0 for girl. profileImage | true | The id of the pet's profile image.

 <aside class="success">
-Returns the ID of the newly created pet.
+Returns the newly created pet object.
 </aside>